 Xavi’s incredible career provides startling evidence of the stunning riches awaiting those who approach their game in the right manner, who match their ability with the effort to make their dreams a reality and who stand up to those who doubt them.
 Sadly, to the mere mortals watching on, clutching to the fading hope that perhaps they or at worst somebody they know could perhaps emulate the Spaniard, Xavi’s career also illustrates the incredible exploits available only to a player truly born to play and just what is capable when nature and nurture combine to such stunning effect.

 Like a lighthouse, always turning and always searching, a young Xavi once aimed a spotlight on the necessity of patience, humility and confidence to make it through the more rigorous requirements of the beautiful game.
 At its highest level, in his prime, Xavi shone brighter than his every contemporary on so many occasions, illuminating the path through choppy defender-infested waters towards goal, game after game.

-Beyond his Barcelona days, and even in retirement, whenever that phase of his life shall eventually arrive, cherished memories of Xavi, of which there are so very many, will no doubt continue to flicker like a determined flame, unwilling to be extinguished and refusing to be forgotten
+Beyond his Barcelona days, and even in retirement, cherished memories of Xavi, of which there are so very many, will no doubt continue to flicker like a determined flame, unwilling to be extinguished and refusing to be forgotten